-- Known populations of spotted handfish have remained at each known location. - Known populations of spotted handfish, including any new populations discovered, have been regularly monitored. - Surveys for red handfish and Ziebell's handfish have been conducted in likely habitats. - Understanding of the distribution and abundance of red handfish and Ziebell's handfish has increased. - The preferred habitat for each species of handfish covered by this plan has been identified and mapped. - The factors limiting population growth for each species of handfish covered by this plan have been identified. - Artificial spawning habitat has been provided at key locations to support spotted handfish spawning. - Appropriate measures have been put in place to manage key threats to all handfish species covered by this plan. - Habitat quality has been maintained or improved in key locations for all handfish species covered by this plan. - Population response models, that include trigger points for captive breeding and/or translocation programs, have been developed for all species of handfish covered by this plan.
+- Population densities of spotted handfish have increased at each known location. - Known populations of spotted handfish, including any new populations discovered, have been regularly monitored. - Surveys for red handfish and Ziebell's handfish have been conducted in likely habitats. - Understanding of the distribution and abundance of red handfish and Ziebell's handfish has increased. - The preferred habitat for each species of handfish covered by this plan has been identified and mapped. - The factors limiting population growth for each species of handfish covered by this plan have been identified. - Artificial spawning habitat, if found to be effective at increasing spawning success, has been provided at key locations to support spotted handfish spawning. - Appropriate measures have been put in place to manage key threats to all handfish species covered by this plan. - · Habitat quality has been maintained or improved in key locations for all handfish species covered by this plan. - Population response models, that include trigger points for captive breeding and/or translocation and reintroduction programs, have been developed for all species of handfish covered by this plan.

-Criteria for failure:
+Criteria for failure